bimdata/documentation-old/doc_sphinx/api/introduction.rst

 Playground
 ===========

-:You would like to try our API?: Gladly, we provide you some `playground`_, based on OpenAPI files : `check it out`_!
+You would like to try our API?
+Gladly, we provide you some `playground`_, based on OpenAPI files : `check it out`_!

 Libraries